Melissa Mair, Senior Interpretation Planner, Carnegie Museum of Art

 For the past seven years, Melissa Mair has worked in museum interpretation and education, focusing specifically on visitor engagement.
 Her projects have included in-gallery digital interactives, videos, and a gold MUSE award-winning immersive audio walk.
 She currently works as the Senior Interpretation Planner at the Carnegie Museum of Art, where she is leading the interpretive and evaluative efforts on an upcoming reinstallation of the Decorative Arts and Design Galleries.
 Prior to coming to CMOA, Melissa was an Interpretive Planner at the Nelson-Atkins Museum of Art and worked in the education and curatorial departments of the Norwich Castle Museum and Michael C. Carlos Museum.
 Melissa takes an active role in both the MCN and Interpretation communities.
 For the Association for Art Museum Interpretation, Melissa currently serves on the membership committee.
 She also served on MCN’s program committee for both the 2018 and 2019 conferences.
 This year, she was the co-chair for the Educational and Interpretive Media SIG, and she hopes to continue her leadership into 2020.

-Devon Armstrong, Exhibit Mentor, Boston Children’s Museum
+Devon Armstrong, Visitor Experience Associate and Exhibit Mentor, Boston Children’s Museum

 Our mission is to create a community of practice and to build knowledge and skills around the planning and implementation of media and experiences that support visitor’s connections to collections and ideas.
 The group addresses role of digital interpretation and educational tools in the museum and the use of digital media for connecting with museum visitors across a wide array of platforms both in the museum and online.